Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README.md

         )]
       public IEnumerable<Todo> Get()
       {
-        if (HasDelegatedPermissions(new string[] { "ToDoList.Read", "ToDoList.ReadWrite" }))
+          if (IsUserToken())
           {
-            return TodoStore.Values.Where(x => x.Owner == GetObjectIdClaim(User));
+              // this is a request for all ToDo list items of a certain user. return TodoStore.Values.Where(x => x.Owner == _currentLoggedUser);
           }
-        else if (HasApplicationPermissions(new string[] { "ToDoList.Read.All", "ToDoList.ReadWrite.All" }))
+          else
           {
-            return TodoStore.Values;
+              // Its an app calling with app permissions, so return all items across all users return TodoStore.Values;
           }

-        return null;
       }
       ```

-      The code above demonstrates that to be able to reach a GET REST operation, the access token should contain AT LEAST ONE of the scopes listed inside parameter of [RequiredScopeOrAppPermission attribute](https://github.com/AzureAD/microsoft-identity-web/blob/master/src/Microsoft.Identity.Web/Policy/RequiredScopeOrAppPermissionAttribute.cs)
+      The code above demonstrates that to be able to reach a GET REST operation, the access token should contain AT LEAST ONE of the scopes listed inside parameter of [RequiredScopeOrAppPermission](https://github.com/AzureAD/microsoft-identity-web/wiki/web-apis#checking-for-scopes-or-app-permissions=) attribute
-      Please note that in this specific sample we use only delegated permissions, but also added an app permissions as an additional option for a developer consideration.
-      As well, pay attention that **ToDoList.*.All** permissions will list **ALL** entries.
+      Please note that while in this sample, the client app only works with *Delegated Permissions*,  the API's controller is designed to work with both *Delegated* and *Application* permissions.

+      The **ToDoList.*.All** permissions are **Application PErmissions**.

       Here is another example from the same controller: